cloudconfig/cloco-docs/source/includes/_application-management.md

-sub | The ID of the subscription. | Optional if defaulted via the cloco init command. app | The ID of the application. | Optional if defaulted via the cloco init command. username | The username to assign permissions to. | Required.
+sub | The ID of the subscription. | Optional if defaulted via the cloco init command. app | The ID of the application. | Optional if defaulted via the cloco init command. username | The username to assign permissions to. | Required. admin / read | Flag.
+The permission level to assign. | Optional, defaults to read.

 <aside class="notice">
 Requires subscription admin privilege or application admin privilege.